privacy-scaling-explorations/zk-kit/CONTRIBUTING.md

 We're really glad you're reading this, because we need volunteer developers to help this project come to fruition. 👏

+## Issues

+The best way to contribute to our projects is by opening a [new issue](https://github.com/privacy-scaling-explorations/zk-kit/issues/new/choose) or tackling one of the issues listed [here](https://github.com/privacy-scaling-explorations/zk-kit/contribute).

 ## Pull Requests

-The best way to contribute to our projects is with pull requests.
+Pull requests are great if you want to add a feature or fix a bug.
 Here's a quick guide:

 1. Fork the repo.